karrot1/Tower-of-Decay/README.txt

                                                                __/ |
                                                               |___/

-Tower of Decay is a roguelike with a twist: the player levels backwards, becoming weaker as the game goes on
+Tower of Decay is a roguelike with a twist: the player levels backwards, becoming weaker as the game goes on.

 Python 3 is required to play Tower of Decay